konfle/cypress-tutorial-build-todo-starter/README.md

 7. Filters and data-driven tests

     Following the tutorial I tested the footer behaviour of the application.
 First, I made sure that the footer correctly displays text in singular or plural, depending on the number of other tasks.
 Then I tested and implemented the list filtering function.
 I created a test for one of the filters and figured out how to connect React Router to make the filter links work.
 I then learnt how standard JavaScript data structures can be used to handle multiple assertions in a test, allowing multiple variations of filter behaviour to be tested in a single test.

+8. Full end-to-end tests part 1

+    I connected the back-end API to the front-end I was building.
+After connecting the back-end API, I created the first real end-to-end test.
+Using the back-end API, a consistent initial state is ensured, removing any existing data from the database.
+I then tested that the application can create and save new todos without a back end stubbed.
+I also saw how to listen using cy.wait() for XHR responses in tests to avoid errors caused by unpredictable response times.